 The famous Mangaladevi temple is situated in Mangalore city at a place called Bolara.
 The temple lies at a distance of about three kilometers from the city centre of Mangalore.
 As per mythology, the city of Mangalore gets its name from “Mangaladevi”.
-The city is supposed to be blessed by the Goddess and people have a lot of belief on this deity that takes care of the city.
+The city is supposed to be blessed by the Goddess and people have a lot of belief about this deity that takes care of the city.

 Mangaladevi Temple – History and Mythology

 The history and the story behind the Mangaladevi temple are quite interesting.
 A famous king named Kundavarma of the Ahepa dynasty was the then ruler of Tulunadu.
 It was during this period that the sages Gorakanatha and Machendranatha paid a visit.
 They advised Kundavarma that his kingdom had to be sacred.
-They advised him to build a hermitage and carry out spiritual activities, as his land was previously the place where goddess Mangaladevi had once resided.
+They advised him to build a hermitage and carry out spiritual activities, as his land was previously the place where the goddess Mangaladevi had once resided.
 The King immediately agreed to this request.

 Mangaladevi Temple – Architecture